-The Jain discourse under analysis is marked by environmental concerns.
-Many Jains consider the COVID-19 pandemic as being symptomatic of a broken ecosystem.
+The Jain discourse on the current pandemic is marked by environmental concerns.
+Many [41] Jains consider the COVID-19 pandemic as being symptomatic of a broken ecosystem.
 They view it as manmade, being the result of the world's overexploitation of natural resources.
-As a theological explanation, several Jains writing and reflecting on the causes of the COVID-19 pandemic bring in the law of karma.37 Connected to this, they imbue nature with a moral force and
+As a theological explanation, several Jains writing and reflecting on the causes of the COVID-19 pandemic bring in the law of karma.33 Connected to this, they imbue nature with a moral force and agency, suggesting that the pandemic is the revenge of an abused planet earth or that it is the outcome of nature trying to teach everyone a lesson.